New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Segment by early behavior

-Group users based on what they do in early sessions, such as completing a core action or skipping onboarding.
+Group users based on what they do in early visits, such as completing a core action or skipping onboarding.
 Differences in retention and conversion between these groups often show which actions influence repeat use.

 Set priorities based on returning users’ patterns